gdscnitp/ngo-donations-site/README.md

     - Photo of items(in case of clothes, stationary, etc.) if needed.
     - Location
     - Contact information
+   -They can scroll the feeds uploaded by the NGO organisation which will inform the the person willing to donate That either the organisation is active or not.
     Or they can directly ping any relevant organisation to ask them.
     While creating a profile on the platform they can fill “yes” or “no” for if the are open from sponsoring or providing funds to any NGO event so that they can be contacted by     the organisations if required.